 Note: In this post we’re going to show you how to analyze a variety of factors to better understand the viability of your product idea is.
 We will do this by using our own product choice, a coconut oil hair care product, as a case study.

-As we mentioned in our last post, no single factor can give you 100% confidence in your product choice, rather it’s a combination of many factors that will help you paint a more complete picture and will allow you to make the best possible decision.
+It's important to remember that no single factor can give you 100% confidence in your product choice.
+Rather, it’s a combination of many factors that will help you paint a more complete picture and will allow you to make the best possible decision.

 Before we get into our evaluation, we first need to recognize that there are several ways we can build a business around a coconut oil for hair care product.
-The first step is to decide how we want to build this business, and we have a few options:
+The first step is to decide how we want to build this business: make, manufacture, wholesale, or dropship.

 - Make - We can make a coconut oil based hair care product relatively easy.
 We were quickly able to find recipes and ingredients available online to make our own unique hair care product.
 We’re lucky in that a product like this doesn’t require sophisticated processes or hard-to-find ingredients.
 Making a product like this would be relatively easy and inexpensive.
 Purchasing in small quantities to make our initial product means our margins will be smaller but as a new product and brand, we would also have full control over the pricing and a lower inventory risk.

 - Manufacture - This would consist of working with a manufacturing partner to develop a coconut oil based hair care product.
 Because of the relatively simple nature of the product we're creating, this option doesn’t make much sense until we get to a point that we cannot keep up with demand on our own.
 This costs associated with manufacturing a product like this would be much higher than if we were to make it ourselves due to minimum order quantities set by manufacturers, likely in the thousands of tens of thousands of units range.